 - Safety goggles or glasses

-- Leather shoes
+- Leather footwear

-Arc Flash PPE Category 2
+PPE Category 2

-Arc Flash PPE Category 3
+PPE Category 3

-Arc Flash PPE Category 4
+PPE Category 4

 This is the highest level of arc flash personal protective equipment.
-It is used for any situation that has energy levels above 25 cal/cm squared.
+It’s used for any situation that has energy levels above 25 cal/cm2.
 These are some of the most dangerous areas where an arc flash could easily kill people in a fraction of a second.
 At category 4, the employees will need to wear all the same type of PPE as in category 3, except it should be rated at 40 cal/cm2.

 Choosing the Right PPE

-Determining when arc flash PPE is required and which category of PPE is necessary is not always as straightforward as many people would like.
+Determining when arc flash PPE is required and which category of PPE is necessary is not always as straightforward as many would like.
 There are guidelines available from NFPA as part of the 70E standards that help employers and employees determine exactly what is required.

-Storing Arc Flash Personal Protective Equipment
+Storing Arc Flash PPE

 While some jobs require people to wear arc flash personal protective equipment on a regular basis, that is often not the case.
 In many facilities, this type of PPE will only be needed a couple times per year, or even less.
 When this is the case, it is important to ensure the equipment is stored in a way that is safe, yet accessible.